Buying real estate in Oman?

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Oman, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Oman, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+Source Why it's authoritative How we used it

-| Oman Ministry of Housing and Urban Planning (ITC Royal Decree) | It's the official Omani government legal text for foreign ownership in ITCs. | We used it to confirm where foreigners can legally own property.
-We also used it to explain what "ownership" includes and key conditions around ITC purchases. |
+Oman Ministry of Housing and Urban Planning (MoHUP) - ITC Royal Decree It is the Omani government's own published legal text on foreign property ownership in ITCs.
+We used it to confirm where and how US citizens can legally own residential property in Oman.
+We also used it to explain what "ownership" covers (land and built units) and what rights come with it.

-| Oman Government Services Portal | It's the official whole-of-government service page citing Royal Oman Police. | We used it to show how property ownership connects to residency permits.
-We also clarified that immigration is handled separately from purchase. |
+Oman Government Services Portal (gov.om) It is an official whole-of-government service page updated by the Royal Oman Police.
+We used it to show how property ownership connects to residency visa pathways in Oman.
+We also used it to clarify that residency is a separate process from the property purchase itself.

-| Oman Tax Authority VAT Real Estate Guide | It's the tax regulator's published guidance for VAT on property. | We used it to explain which transactions are VAT-exempt versus taxable.
-We also highlighted the 5% standard VAT rate and first supply logic. |
+Oman Tax Authority (OTA) - VAT Real Estate Guide It is the official Oman tax regulator's published guidance on VAT treatment for real estate transactions.
+We used it to explain which residential property transactions are VAT-exempt versus taxable in Oman in 2026.
+We also used it to identify when the 5% VAT rate applies to services like agent commissions.

-| Oman Observer | It's a major national newspaper reporting specific policy changes. | We used it to anchor the 3% transfer fee figure after the reduction from 5%.
-We built our closing cost estimates on this official rate. |
+Oman Observer - Real Estate Transaction Fees Reduced It is a major Oman national newspaper reporting a specific, verifiable government policy change on property fees.
+We used it to anchor the current 3% government registration and transfer fee figure after the reduction from 5%.
+We also used it as the foundation for our all-in closing cost estimates for Oman buyers in 2026.

 Get to know the market before buying a property in Oman